MarwanMAlfalah/vue-js-checkout-form/README.md

 # vue-js-checkout-form
-This is small project to check form your payment card and appear summary, result as this photo ^_- :
+This is small project to check form your payment card and appear summary, result as this photo 😍 :

 ![alt text](./public/images/1.png)

-or:
+or 👌🏼:

 ![alt text](./public/images/2.png)